aim-rsf/browseMetadata/README.md

 This R package is a planning tool, designed to be used alongside other tools and sources of information about health datasets for research.

-If a researcher wants to access datasets within SAIL databank, how do they know which variables will be represent the concepts they care about for their research question?
+If a researcher wants to access datasets within SAIL databank, how do they know which variables will represent the concepts they care about for their research question?
 There is a lot of meta data already publicly available on the [Health Data Research Gateway](https://web.www.healthdatagateway.org/search?search=&datasetSort=latest&tab=Datasets) and the connected [Metadata Catalogue](https://modelcatalogue.cs.ox.ac.uk/hdruk_live/).
 This demo package uses this meta data, loads it up into R, and gets the user to browse through each dataset and variable.
 The user is asked to categorise each variable into a domain related to their research question, and these categorisations get saved in a csv file for later reference.

 🚧 It is still in demo form and has only been tested on a limited number of metadata files.

 ## Beyond SAIL Databank

-In theory, this package should work for any dataset listed on the Health Data Research Gateway, as long as a json metadata file can be downloaded.
-In practice, it has only been tested on (a limited number) of metadata files for SAIL databank.
+In theory, this package should work for any dataset listed on the Health Data Research Gateway (not just SAIL) as long as a json metadata file can be downloaded.
+In practice, it has only been tested on a limited number of metadata files for SAIL databank.

 ## Getting started with meta data (and related resources)
 There are many existing tools that allow you to browse meta data for health datasets.

-These tools may be sufficient for you to address the questions listed above.
+:bulb: These tools may be sufficient for you to address the questions listed above.

 📢 There are more tools out there.
 If you know of a tool that has wide scope for health meta data, please request we add it here!